 Talks continue but disruptive rail strikes still expected to go ahead

-Mick Lynch of the RMT said the unions were effectively in talks with the Government but ‘the Government was not in the room’.
+Mick Lynch, of the RMT, said the unions have effectively been in talks with the Government but ‘the Government was not in the room’.

 Talks aimed at averting crippling strikes on the railways are continuing but with little hope of a last-minute deal to avert industrial action which will lead to travel chaos next week.